Locum Tenens Physician Malpractice Coverage & Risk Management

 What Is a Locum Tenens Physician?

 A Latin phrase, “Locum tenens” means “one who holds the place of another.”
 In healthcare, it’s used to refer to temporary work assignments.
-A locum tenens physician is someone who fills in for another physician in a healthcare facility.
+A locum tenens doctor is someone who fills in for another physician in a healthcare facility.

 Typically, physicians find locum tenens assignments through healthcare staffing agencies.
 These temporary assignments vary in length, from as short as a few shifts to as long as a year or more.
 The physician works as an independent contractor, rather than an employee.